stokedout/decrepit-youths-playlist-marketing/README.md

 Once it begins you can see some of the output in the Terminal.
 It will generate two files where ARTIST_ID the artist identifier you've chosen:
-* 'ARTIST_ID.csv' - contains extracted email addresses
+* 'data/ARTIST_ID.csv' - contains extracted email addresses
-* 'ARTIST_ID_offset.txt' - used internally therefore ignore this file
+* 'data/ARTIST_ID_offset.txt' - used internally therefore ignore this file

 > Due to restrictions on the API it has to run slowly in order to work within the set limits therefore just run the command and let it work in the background.
 It may take 30 seconds to 10 hours depending on how many playlists an artist has.

 ## Troubleshooting

+* `Docker daemon not running` - start up Docker from the desktop
 * `ERROR: received a 429 instead of 200 from /api/token` - if you see this then you have reached the limit of how many times you can use the API.